agentic-profile/agentic-profile-express/README.md

 ## Testing a Global Agentic Profile with a Cloud Deployment of an Agentic Chat Service

+NOTE: The following instructions assume you have created an agentic service at https://agents.smarterdating.ai  In the following instructions use your name server domain name.

 1. Create a demo agentic profile with public and private keys, and an account (uid=2) on the server

     $ node test/create-global-agentic-profile

-    You can review the results in the local www/iam/7 directory...
+    You can review the results in the ~/.agentic/iam/6 directory...

 4. Use CURL to (try to) send a chat message: